emmorts/SignalSharp/README.md

-SignalSharp is a library designed for signal processing and time series analysis.
+SignalSharp is a C# library designed for efficient signal processing and time series analysis.
+Whether you're dealing with noise reduction, state estimation, or change point detection, SignalSharp provides the tools to help you get the job done.

 ## Features